 How to Create Accessible Tables in Canvas

 Sometimes tables are the best way to present information.
 A table for assignments and due dates, or grades and ranges can be a succinct and clear way to provide that content.
 Constructing accessible tables provides a unique challenge to ensure screen reader users can interpret the information.
 Tables need captions that give a clear indication of what the data covers.
 Header rows and header columns must be defined.
-Table data content is located verbally for screen reader users by the header indicators with code called scoping.
+Screen readers make use of coded header information (scoping) to index, read, and navigate table data in a logical order that associates data with appropriate header information.
 Canvas' table builder and accessibility checker help you include headers and scoping in your tables with just a few clicks.

-To create an optimally accessible table in Canvas, start by selecting the table creation button in the rich text editor toolbar.
-Second, select the number of rows and colums you would like your table to start with:
+To create an optimally accessible table in Canvas, start by selecting the table creation button in the rich text editor toolbar (1).
+Second, select "Table" menu option (2).
+Then, select the number of rows and colums you would like your table to start with (3).

-Third, enter information into your table.
-Fourth, select the "Check Accessibility" button in the toolbar at the far right (it is a small figure of a person in a circle):
+Once you have entered information into your table, select the table so that it is highlighted (4), and then click the "Check Accessibility" button below the textbox and to the right (it is a small figure of a person in a circle) (5).

 After selecting the Check Accessibility button, the Accessibility Checker pane will open on the right side of your browser window.
 This checker will automatically detect the lack of a caption and header rows/columns in any table in the page.
 You may need to select the Next button in that right pane until you encounter the option to add a table caption.
-Once you do, the fifth step of this process is to enter an appropriate caption which will display directly above your table in the page.
-Sixth, select the "Apply" button in the right pane:
+Once you do, the next step of this process is to enter an appropriate caption which will display directly above your table in the page (6).
+Then, select the "Apply" button in the right pane (7).

 The Checker should also automatically detect any lack of header rows/columns in your table.
-The seventh step is to select whether your table had a header row (the first row in the table), a header column (the first column), or both.
-Once you select the appropriate option, the last step is to click the "Apply" button once more:
+The final step is to select whether your table has a header row (the first row in the table), a header column (the first column), or both (8).
+Once you select the appropriate option, click the "Apply" button once more (9).

 How to Create Accessible Tables in Microsoft Office (Word, PowerPoint)